Image from MarketingLand.com

 Social media, in recent years, has become the premier platform for businesses all around the globe.
 With over 2.8 billion active social media users worldwide as of January 2017, social media is the place to be when looking to target people within any business’ target niche.
 In fact, not utilizing social media can be a huge loss to any business.

-But it can be a confusing medium to use, especially when you aren’t acquainted with how exactly can social media help you with what you need for your business.
-Many companies fall prey to the intricacies of social media or end up underestimating its true capacity that their marketing tactics come out as a disappointment, but really, it’s all a matter of understanding how social media can help your business.
+But it can be a confusing medium to use, especially when you aren’t acquainted with how exactly social media can help you with what you need for your business.
+Unfortunately, so many companies fall prey to the intricacies of social media or end up underestimating its actual capacity that their marketing tactics come out as a disappointment.
+Still, it’s all a matter of understanding how social media can help your business.

 Image from Medium.com/Intuz

-Before starting with using social media to sell, it’s important to know first where you’ll actually carry out your executions.
-This is important because you won’t want to spend all your time, effort, and money on a platform where you can’t effectively reach your chosen niche.
-Remember: not every social network is going to be a fit.
-Different niches match with a particular social networking platform – LinkedIn, Facebook, Instagram, Tumblr, Twitter, to name a few.
+Before starting with using social media to sell, it’s essential to know where you’ll carry out your executions.
+This is important because you won’t want to spend all your time, effort, and money on a platform where you can’t reach your chosen niche.
+Effectively Remember: not every social network is going to be a fit.
+Instead, different places match with a particular social networking platform – LinkedIn, Facebook, Instagram, Tumblr, Twitter, and a few.

 This is also important because each social networking platform offers distinct features that will determine how you should go about your strategy.
-For example, Facebook allows for up to more than 60,000 characters in a single status, Instagram has a 2200-character limit, while Twitter only has a 140-character limit.
-Post scheduling is possible with Facebook, but not on Twitter and Instagram unless a third-party service such as Hootsuite or Zoho Social is used.
+For example, Facebook allows for more than 60,000 characters in a single status; Instagram has a 2200-character limit, while Twitter only has a 140-character limit.
+As a result, post scheduling is possible with Facebook, but not on Twitter and Instagram, unless a third-party service such as Hootsuite or Zoho Social is used.

 Spend time researching and observing the movements of your niche and determine where best to target them.
-While you may be inclined to use Facebook at first, remember that there may be other platforms out there that is much more effective at letting you communicate with your niche better.
-There are pros and cons with using a particular social media in terms of what it can offer you, which you need to take into consideration from the very beginning.
+While you may be inclined to use Facebook at first, remember that there may be other platforms out there that are much more effective at letting you communicate with your niche better.
+There are pros and cons to using a particular social media in terms of what it can offer you, which you need to consider from the very beginning.
 If not, you run the risk of not effectively catching the attention of your niche – and that means lost sales.

-Apart from knowing where your niche can be found the most in, you also need to know how to target them in a way that they’ll be compelled to check your business out and purchase from you.
+Apart from knowing where your niche can be found the most, you also need to know how to target them in a way that they’ll be compelled to check your business out and purchase from you.

-There are a couple of factors to consider, such as creating the right kind of content for your niche, the right volume, the right time to post, and right slang/jargon to use, among others.
-These can be extracted from Analytics and Insights reports, observing your niche’s behavior on a personal level, acquainting yourself within the field they are moving in and learning from your and your competitor’s – mistakes and all.
+There are a couple of factors to consider, such as creating the right kind of content for your niche, the right volume, the right time to post, and the correct slang/jargon to use, among others.
+These can be extracted from Analytics and Insights reports, observing your niche’s behavior personally, acquainting yourself within the field they are moving in, and learning from your and your competitor’s – mistakes and all.

 When you’ve managed to gather the right kind of information and data, it will be easier for you to come up with more engaging, compelling social media posts in the right volume and at the right time, allowing you to catch the attention of your niche more successfully.